-Alternatively choose a service that provides a telephone banking service staffed by English speakers.
+Alternatively choose a service that provides a telephone or remote banking service staffed by English speakers.

-In addition to completing the application form – called a mandate – you may (depending on the bank) need to provide additional information as follows:
+In addition to completing the application form – called a mandat – you may (not always, depending on the bank) need to provide additional information as follows:

 • Reference from your current bank